mryalamanchi/simple_interpreter/README.md

 pip3 install rply
 ```

-Recommened to use use python2.7 or python3.4+ as mentioned [here](https://github.com/alex/rply#python-compatibility), to use `rply` package
+To use the `rply` package it's recommened to use python2.7 or python3.4+ as mentioned [here](https://github.com/alex/rply#python-compatibility).

 ## How to test this?
 Super simple.

-1. Run`python3 interpreter.py`on your terminal.
+1. Run `python3 interpreter.py` on your terminal.
 2. Enter math expressions.
 3. The result is printed.